in2code-de/migration/readme.md

 }
 ```

-Example for an individual PropertyHelper class:
+Example for an individual PropertyHelper class.
+Function `shouldImport()` decices if the current record should be
+manipulated or not.
+Function `manipulate()` is the main method which contains the magic.
+A call of `$this-setProperty($newValue)` within manipulate the value of the current field.
+An `initialize()` is always called before `manipulate()` for your very first tasks.

 ```
 <?php
 namespace In2code\Migration\Migration\Import\PropertyHelper;